 Park City's historic Main Street has a higher density of art galleries than most places.
 Walking up and down the street, you can pop into more than a dozen.
 While you can pop into the galleries any time, we recommend joining in on the Last Friday Gallery Stroll when local gallerists throw open their doors and ply passersby with refreshments from 6 to 9 p.m. on the last Friday of each month.

 Indie cinema, anytime

-For a dose of independent film, check out the exquisitely curated program from the Park City Film Series (PCFS).
-Almost every week of the year, PCFS screens films ranging from artful child-inspired sagas to thought-provoking documentaries and features.
+For a dose of independent film, check out the exquisitely curated program from the Park City Film (PCF).
+Almost every week of the year, PCF screens films ranging from artful child-inspired sagas to thought-provoking documentaries and features.
 They also have some pretty amazing popcorn toppings (everything from Parmesan cheese to chile sauce).

 If music is more your thing, you don't have to look far because even if you don't ski the après concerts at Park City Mountain and Deer Valley are free and open to everyone.
 You can also hit up popular live music venues on Main Street, including Park City Live and O.P.
 Rockwell or see what's on Park City Institute's line-up.

 While the cultural program at the Eccles Center, the home of the Park City Institute, includes its fair share of concerts, there's much more available on the line-up.
 This venerable organization, which celebrated its 20th birthday in 2018, also prides itself on bringing in unique dance groups and a variety of entertainers, authors, and public figures.